devtron-labs/devtron/README.md

 - Automated git repository and application manifest management
 - Reduces complexity(configuration, access control) in adopting GitOps practices
-- GitOps backed by Postgres for easier analysis
+- GitOps backed by Postgres for more accessible analysis

 </details>